Ivory Coast reports first Ebola case in 25 years

 “It is of immense concern that this outbreak has been declared in Abidjan, a metropolis of more than 4 million people,” Matshidiso Moeti, the World Health Organization’s regional director for Africa, said in a statement.
 “However, much of the world’s expertise in tackling Ebola is here on the continent.”

-It’s unclear if the Ivory Coast case is linked to the last epidemic, which started in February in Guinea’s forested southeast — the same region where the deadliest wave of Ebola on record erupted.
+It’s unclear whether the Ivory Coast case is linked to the last epidemic, which started in February in Guinea’s forested southeast — the same region where the deadliest wave of Ebola on record erupted.
 That 2014-2016 outbreak killed more than 11,300 people, mostly across Guinea, Liberia and Sierra Leone.

-Ivory Coast’s health ministry said investigators are rushing to trace contracts but did not specify how many people are thought to have interacted with the young patient, who entered the country by road Wednesday from Labé, the second-largest city in Guinea, before seeking medical help the next day in Abidjan.
+Ivory Coast’s Health Ministry said investigators are rushing to trace contracts but did not specify how many people are thought to have interacted with the young patient, who entered the country by road Wednesday from Labé, the second-largest city in Guinea, before seeking medical help the next day in Abidjan.

-“This is an isolated and imported case,” Pierre Dimba, the Ivorian minister of health, said in a statement.
+“This is an isolated and imported case,” Health Minister Pierre Dimba said in a statement.

-Ebola’s origin remains a mystery, but researchers suspect it probably comes from bats.
+Ebola’s origin remains a mystery, but researchers suspect it probably came from bats.
 One of the flying mammals in Liberia tested positive for the virus in 2019.

-Scientists warn the world will see more battles with lethal disease as deforestation pushes humans closer to animals.
-Another Ebola outbreak emerged this year in the Democratic Republic of the Congo.
+Scientists warn that the world will see more battles with lethal disease as deforestation pushes humans closer to animals.
+Another Ebola outbreak emerged this year in Congo.

 Up to 90 percent of Ebola patients died in previous outbreaks, but health officials say chances of survival are better than ever with the rise of effective treatments.
 The scourge spreads mainly through body fluids.